-As part of an artistic Project for the Fundació Mies van der Rohe in collaboration with Goethe-Institute Barcelona, Michael Wesely with this special self-made camera and ultra-long exposure will reveal the passage of time and the ever-changing light trace that take place here at the Mies van der Rohe Pavilion.
+As part of an artistic project for the Fundació Mies van der Rohe in collaboration with Goethe-Institute Barcelona, Michael Wesely with a special self-made camera and ultra-long exposure will reveal the passage of time and the ever-changing light trace that take place here at the Mies van der Rohe Pavilion.

 Michael Wesely (born 1963 in Munich) is a German art photographer who is best known for his photos of cities and buildings taken with a special ultra-long exposure technique.
 The artist is going to install a camera in the Mies van der Rohe Pavilion that will begin the process of taking one of these photographs with 365-day exposure time.

 The resulting image will be part of a series of works related to the Centenary of the Bauhaus.

 Michael Wesely is a keeper and a capturer of time.
 His analogue photography does not aim for the fleeting instant or the dramatisation of the moment but its opposite, for the documentation of continuance layered and condensed into a single image, a collection of moments in motion.
 Wesely, using extremely long exposure times, stretches the photographic process to the limits of possibility and in so doing, gives us the opportunity of experiencing temporality and transformation in a uniquely compelling way.